 4. Participant will be able to identify key components to the deposition process

 5. Participants will be able to identify key components of the trial process

 *2 CEs from the California BRN will be awarded upon completion of this class.
-Class does not expire.
+Class expires two years from the purchase date.